eea/plone5-fullstack-skeleton/README.md

 ## Getting started on a new project

+1. Create your empty repo, publish it to github
+2. (Optional) Add a `frontend` folder as a submodule
+3. Add the skeleton files, using:

 ```sh
 bash -c "$(curl https://raw.githubusercontent.com/tiberiuichim/fullstack-skeleton/setup.sh)"
 ```

+You can now run `make help` to see the recipes that you have available.

+The recipe that you will use depend on your intended role in the project: as a frontend or backend developer.

+For backend developing, run the `make setup-plone-dev` command.
+For frontend development, run `make setup-frontend-dev`.
+For fullstack developer, run `make setup-fullstack-dev`.

 ## Keep your project updated to the common skeleton